emrebalak/Signals-and-Systems/audio-visualization/README.md

 * For each visualization interval;
   - Find FFT of that interval using built-in functions.
 Since it’s in exponential form, it will give an array of complex numbers.
 Find the magnitude of each value.
   - The transformed values have a great range because of the outliers.
-For a better representation, logarithm operation 10 ∗ log10(x f t + c) is used for each value.
+For a better representation, logarithm operation 10 ∗ log10(xft + c) is used for each value.
 Here c can be a small number to avoid log10(0).
-  - Since the obtained transformation is mirrored (see conjugate symmetry prop- erty) you may use:
+  - Since the obtained transformation is mirrored (see conjugate symmetry property) you may use:
     * The first half of the array
     * Shifted version of the array using fftshift function
 * After obtaining transforms for all visualization intervals, you can plot the transforms using matplotlib’s “bar” function and write the results to a video file.